harleypig/dotvim/docs/coc-ale-setup.md

     signature help is disabled.
 * Visual enhancements include enabling colors and aligning columns in lists, as well as enabling status line progress notifications.

+#### Settings for CoC.vim

+The `coc.vim` file configures key mappings and behaviors for using CoC (Conquer of Completion) effectively within Vim.
+Here's a breakdown of the
+settings:

+* `<Tab>` key in insert mode: This key is used for multiple purposes based on the context.
+If the completion popup is visible, it navigates to the next item.
+If Copilot suggestions are available, it accepts the suggestion.
+    Otherwise, it either inserts a tab character or triggers the completion depending on whether the cursor is at the start of a line or not.
+* `<CR>` (Enter key) in insert mode: This key confirms the selected completion item from the popup if it's visible.
+If not, it simply inserts a new line.
+* `<C-Space>` in insert mode: This keybinding is used to manually trigger the completion popup, but only if Copilot is not active.
+* `gd`, `gy`, `gi`, `gr` in normal mode: These mappings are shortcuts for "go to" commands provided by CoC, allowing quick navigation to definitions, type definitions, implementations, and references of the symbol under the cursor, respectively.